-This section explains how to build the ownCloud Desktop App from source for all major platforms.
+This section explains how to build the Desktop App from source for all major platforms.
+Here you can finde the source of the ownCloud Desktop App.
 You should read this section if you want to develop for the Desktop App.
 Build instructions are subject to change as development proceeds.

 These instructions are updated to work with the latest version of the ownCloud Desktop App.

 For the published Desktop Apps we link against QT5 dependencies from our own repositories so that we can have the same versions on all distributions.
 This chapter shows you how to build the Desktop App yourself with this setup.
 If you want to use the QT5 dependencies from your system, see the next chapter.